A-star-logic/memoire/README.md

 - Today, you can use freely the software for hobby or educational purpose, but you need to pay a fee to deploy to production (we can negotiate this fee).
 - Our goal is become default alive as quickly as possible.
-- Once we are, the major portion of the code will become MIT licensed (open core).
+- Once we are, the code will become open core.
-- To buy a license, [contact me on linkedin (please send a message as well) or ping me on github](https://www.linkedin.com/in/mael-abgrall/)
+- To buy a license, [book a call on our website](https://astarlogic.com?utm_source=github&utm_medium=readme)

 ## Get started